 Harvest is a somewhat small town located in the state of Alabama.
 With a population of 5,487 people and two constituent neighborhoods, Harvest is the 110th largest community in Alabama.
-Harvest has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Harvest was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Harvest economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Harvest, where the median household income is $63,708.00.

 Harvest real estate is some of the most expensive in Alabama, although Harvest house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Harvest is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Harvest is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Harvest is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Harvest who work in office and administrative support (16.54%), food service (9.60%), and computer science and math (8.41%).

 Also of interest is that Harvest has more people living here who work in computers and math than 95% of the places in the US.